 If DVA accepts a person’s claim for workplace aids/appliances to be provided, DVA is only responsible for providing workplace aids/appliances in one work setting.
 This means that if the client and their employer have negotiated special working arrangements, such as the client working from home for part of the week, then the employer is responsible for ensuring that the second workplace is safe and suitable for the client.
 This means that they would be responsible for funding of any additional equipment, including ergonomic furniture, to meet their work health and safety obligations

 8. Ownership and repair of workplace aids/appliances

-Please refer to section 10.4 of the Rehabilitation Policy Guide for information about ownership of any aids/appliances provided under the rehabilitation provisions.
+Please refer to section 10.4 in this library for information about ownership of any aids/appliances provided under the rehabilitation provisions.

 9. No connection between employee’s workplace difficulties and accepted DVA condition/s